NFDI4BIOIMAGE/Cologne-Hackathon-2023/README.md

 In order to properly manage and use imaging data, the availability of appropriate metadata is of utmost importance.

 While some metadata can be recorded by devices and automatically be extracted from the respective files or acquisition-specific file collections, other metadata need to be provided by the researcher to enable setting the imaging data in the appropriate research context.
-In particular, a well-defined set of metadata should be deposited when imaging data is submitted to a repository in order to preserve and to share it in a FAIR way. [**REMBI**](https://doi.org/10.1038/s41592-021-01166-8) (Recommended Metadata for Biological Images) is providing guidance on the content of such a well-defined set of metadata.
+In particular, a well-defined set of metadata should be deposited when imaging data is submitted to a repository in order to preserve and to share it in a way following the principles of [FAIR](https://doi.org/10.1038/sdata.2016.18) (Findability, Accessibility, Interoperability, and Reusability). [**REMBI**](https://doi.org/10.1038/s41592-021-01166-8) (Recommended Metadata for Biological Images) is providing guidance on the content of such a well-defined set of metadata.
 Therefore, it is intended to explore REMBI with examples in the context of OMERO and ARC during this hackathon and to identify requirements obstacles for **mapping** metadata when transferring data between OMERO and ARC.

 The [NFDI4Bioimage Task Area 3](https://nfdi4bioimage.de/en/aims/task-areas/) (TA3) works on multimodal data linking and integration.
 It also prepares with this hackathon an upcoming [project on OMERO-ARC interoperability](https://www.denbi.de/de-nbi-events-archive/1614-towards-omero-and-arc-interoperability-for-rdm-compliant-bio-image-data) at the [2nd de.NBI BioHackathon](https://www.denbi.de/de-nbi-events-archive/1547-biohackathon-germany-2).
 (For more details on all contributors, please see the end of this file.)